rstephenrrtx/sample-room-java/WeatherRoom.md

   * REST API interaction

 I probably made it harder than it needed to be so I hope you learn from my experience.

+How would you extend this room?
+Have fun!